mayank8aug/Elevator-System/README.md

 c) to get an elevator instance - O(N)
 d) to get all the pending requests - O(K)
 e) to get all the elevator states - O(K)

+Future Work or Enhancements:

+1. The sytem can be extended to support multiple buildings and managers per building.
+2. Improvements can be done around event based implementation.
+3. Elevators can be improved to have floors numbers so that a request can be made by the users inside the elevator.
+4. Health check mechanism can be implemented which will help the manager to keep a track of active or dead elevators.